michaelbuckner/NOW-Dynamic-Data-Generator/README.md

    - Reducing the batch size
    - Using a different model
    - Spreading the generation over multiple runs

+6. **JSON Parsing Errors**: The generator has improved error handling for JSON parsing issues that may occur when processing LLM responses.
+These errors are now handled silently with multiple fallback mechanisms:
+   - Automatic fixing of common JSON formatting issues
+   - Extraction of content from malformed JSON responses
+   - Multiple parsing strategies to recover usable data
+   - Fallback to template-based content generation when all parsing attempts fail

+   This ensures the generation process continues smoothly even when the LLM returns improperly formatted JSON.

 ## Important Notes